Welcome to

 If your property is in Waterloo, Woolwich, or Wellesley, visit https://ipn.paymentus.com/rotp/WNH to make your credit card payment, or call 1-866-416-0952.

 You can send a cheque to our offices.
-If you are mailing your cheque, please be wary that it may be delayed in arriving at our offices.
+If you are mailing your cheque, please note that it may be delayed in arriving at our offices.

-If you live in Kitchener or Wilmot, mail your cheque to Enova, PO Box 9021, Kitchener, ON, N2G 4P1
+If you live in City of Kitchener or Township of Wilmot, mail your cheque to Enova, PO Box 9021, Kitchener, ON, N2G 4P1

 If you live in Waterloo, Wellesley, or Woolwich, mail your cheque to: